ManuelGil/vscode-code-log-plus/README.md

 ## Overview

-**CodeLog+** is a powerful and customizable VS Code extension designed to streamline debugging by quickly inserting formatted log statements into your code.
+**CodeLog+** is a powerful and customizable VSCode extension designed to streamline debugging by quickly inserting formatted log statements into your code.
 This extension supports multiple programming languages and allows you to configure templates to match your preferred logging style.

 ![CodeLog+ Demo](https://raw.githubusercontent.com/ManuelGil/vscode-code-log-plus/main/images/code-log-plus.gif)